 Your practice website is quite literally your digital doorstep.
 Did you put as much thought and care into the creation of your online presence as you did the brick and mortar location you provide your services in?
 If you're like most physical therapy practice owners, the answer to that question is probably a resounding no. This means you have some work to do.
 Earlier we talked about online reviews being a key driver for new patients, but your digital footprint is really important to your brand awareness.
 We know that patients are using online search tools to look at their providers, so have something great for them to look at, and optimize it so that it's search engine friendly -- you want to be found by the right people when they are looking for you!

 Create a blog.
-While the website should be easy to navigate and provide information about your business such as address, specialties, and your history.
-Your physical therapy blog is going to be what sets you apart from other physical therapy practices by giving you a personal voice.
-A great way to do this is think about your area of specialty and then try to think of a few topics that surround that.
+While the website should be easy to navigate and provide information about your business, such as an address, specialties, and your history.
+Your physical therapy blog will set you apart from other physical therapy practices by giving you a personal voice.
+A great way to do this is to think about your area of specialty and then try to think of a few topics that surround that.
 Maybe you provide orthotics in your office, but a blog that says you provide them would be boringggg, instead write about how to achieve the perfect fit, or do a comparison of different brands, then make an offer (a call to action) at the end of your blog, "for a free orthotics fitting, call My Physical Therapy Clinic, and mention this blog!"
-This way you can begin to track where your patients are coming from and measure how effective your marketing can be.
+This way, you can begin to track where your patients are coming from and measure how effective your marketing can be.